Ray Johnson: Locust Valley years

 From 1966 into the mid-1970s, Johnson's work was shown at the Willard Gallery (New York) and Feigen Gallery (Chicago and New York), as well as by Angela Flowers in London and Arturo Schwarz in Milan.
 In 1970, mail from 107 participants to curator Marcia Tucker was exhibited in a Ray Johnson – New York Correspondence School exhibition at the Whitney Museum of American Art, New York – a significant moment of cultural validation for Johnson.
 Another notable exhibition followed – Correspondence: An Exhibition of the Letters of Ray Johnson at the North Carolina Museum of Art in Raleigh, 1976, organized by Richard Craven: 81 lenders' works, 35 years of Johnson's outgoing mail.
 Around that time, Johnson began his silhouette project, creating approximately 200 profiles of personal friends, artists, and celebrities which became the basis for many of his later collages.
 His subjects included Chuck Close, Andy Warhol, William S. Burroughs, Edward Albee, Louise Nevelson, Larry Rivers, Lynda Benglis, Nam Jume Paik, David Hockney, David Bowie, Christo, Peter Hujar, Roy Lichtenstein, Paloma Picasso, James Rosenquist, Richard Feigen, among others – a who's who of the New York arts and letters scene.

 During the 1980s Johnson purposefully receded from view, cultivating his role as outsider, maintaining personal connections via mail art and telephone largely in place of physical interaction.
 In 1981, he began a longstanding correspondence with librarian and artists' book specialist, Clive Phillpot.
 Only a handful of people were ever allowed into his house in Locust Valley.
 Eventually, Johnson ceased to exhibit or sell his work commercially altogether.
 His underground reputation bubbled beneath the surface into the 1980s and 90s despite his general absence from the flourishing New York art scene.
 Johnson feverishly continued to work on richer and more complex collages, such as Untitled (Seven Black Feet with Eyelashes), in the collection of the Honolulu Museum of Art.
 It demonstrates the artist's incorporation of text into collage, which is his preferred medium.
 In contrast to his physical seclusion, Johnson's pre-digital network of correspondents increased in size exponentially.

 Death

 On January 13, 1995, Johnson was seen diving off a bridge in Sag Harbor, Long Island, and backstroking out to sea.
 His body washed up on the beach the following day.
-Many aspects of his death involved the number "13": the date; his age, 67 (6+7=13); the room number of a motel he had checked into earlier that day, 247 (2+4+7=13), etc. Some continue to speculate about a 'last performance' aspect of Johnson's drowning.
+Many aspects of his death involved the number "13": the date; his age, 67 (6+7=13); the room number of a motel he had checked into earlier that day, 247 (2+4+7=13), etc., although some are purely coincidence.
+For instance, it was later discovered that Room 247 was the only available room in the motel on that day.
+Some continue to speculate about a 'last performance' aspect of Johnson's drowning.
 Hundreds of collages were found carefully arranged in his home.
 He left no will and his estate is now administered by fine art dealership Adler Beatty.